However long the night, the dawn will break.

 My name is Makinie.
 I identify as Black and Afro-Caribbean American.

 I received my Masters in Marriage and Family Therapy in 2013 from Central Connecticut State University, and have worn many hats ranging from in-home counselor to case manager and social worker, in Connecticut, Florida and Washington State.
+Between 2014-2021, I worked for the State of Washington, most recently as a Therapist and Academic Advisor.

 I am very passionate about helping people feel attuned to their inner-most needs, in order to approach their loved ones more open, with compassion, a sense of self-confidence and self-worth.